Deland78/Pacha-Story/Scene Drafts/1992_W02_Tiwanaku_Meteor_Shower.md

 More meteors followed, building from a trickle to a torrent.
 Ten, twenty meteors per minute.
 Then, in a five-second moment that seemed to make time stop—or more like all times were present at once above that ancient city—ten brilliant streaks emerged from the focal point and spread out across the sky more slowly than those before.

 Out of the corner of his eye, Carlos saw the fiery streaks reflected in water.

-But he knew there was no water there.
+But there was no water there.

-His head turned in what felt like slow motion, looking away from the spectacular sight in the sky.
-He clearly saw the stretching light of the meteors reflected in the smooth glassy surface of Lake Titicaca.
-But Lake Titicaca was over twenty kilometers away and had never been this close to Tiwanaku.
+He turned.
+The meteors reflected in the smooth surface of Lake Titicaca.

-The lake stretched before him, vast and silver-dark, segmented by the reflected firery lines.
+Water stretched before him, vast and silver-dark, segmented by the reflected fiery lines.
 He could hear water against stone.
-He could smell it—the mineral-rich scent of the sacred lake.
+He could smell the mineral-rich scent of the sacred lake.

 Torches flickered in the distance, approaching.
-A cerimonial procession made its way from shoreline up the path.
-There was a body on the litter covered with a textile with the markings of the Staff God.
-From the lakeshore came angry shouts, boots stomping, steel swords being unsheathed and then screams.
+A ceremonial procession passed by them on the path from the shoreline to the pyramid.
+There body on the litter covered with a textile with the markings of the Staff God.
+From the lakeshore came angry shouts in Spanish, boots stomping, steel swords being unsheathed and screams.

 As the ten meteor streaks faded, the lake and its ghosts also receded into the ground, and there was only dry earth and distance again.